-There is one important aspect you need to think about with regards to treat-based training and that is the kind of treats that will work best with your dog.
+There is one crucial aspect you need to think about with regard to treat-based training and that is the kind of treats that will work best with your dog.
 It should go without saying really that taste is hugely important.
 You want to get your cockapoo excited about the treats you have to offer them.

 If you are just starting and are still trying to work out which is best, this may require a little experimentation to see what works and what doesn’t.

 Bounce and Bella Grain-Free Dog Training Treats, 800-Pack

 - TOP QUALITY!
 If you've been looking for premium...

 The first cockapoo treats we want to highlight in our guide is this great option from the relatively new company Bounce and Bella.
 Unlike the lower quality products, you can get, this pack of 800 treats only features a combination of potatoes, chicken gravy and then turkey, duck, and chicken in varying percentages.
 There is nothing else, so not only will your dog really enjoy them, you can be completely confident that you are not giving your cockapoo anything harmful.

 Thanks to their small size, it also means you can avoid the likelihood of overfeeding your dog while training.
 Something that’s often a problem when you use less natural and more additive, sugar, preservative, and grain-filled treats.

 As if that wasn’t enough, you also get a handy Training with Treats PDF that has been written as a guide to help you get the best out of training sessions with your pooch.

 Barker and Barker Little Liver Dog Training Treats, 450-Pack

 - Small aromatic and very tasty the perfect training...